hrindrsmaan/flask_blog/README.md

 It allows users to register and then creating blogs which can viewed by anyone using the website.

 Operations covered:
-Registeration and Login
-Creating a blog
+Registeration and Login, Creating a blog, Reading blog, Updating blog, Deleting blog
-Reading blog
-Updating blog
-Deleting blog